fastily/is-it-up/README.md

 ## Usage
 ### GET `/check`
 Takes a single URL parameter, `website` and queries it to see if it is up.
-Retuns the http `status` code, and the time at which this domain was last queried as an iso 8601 timestamp.
+Retuns the http `status` code, the time at which this domain was last queried as an iso 8601 timestamp, and a boolean indiciating if this result was cached (i.e. whether someone else already made this request in the past 5m).

 * Responses are cached for 5m
 * Only the domain will be queried.
 If you pass a URL wtih a path, it will be truncated.